-For most small business, it is essential to dress well to build and improve people now perceive you as a small business owner.
+For most small businesses, it is essential to dress well to build and improve people now perceive you as a small business owner.
 This could help you improve your interactions and help you attract the right clientele.

-Keep data centralised:
+Keep data centralized:

 Be the go-to business:

 Look to build on good relationships and value your clients as they drive your business.
 Stay on top of key drivers and market information that you can provide your clients to gain their confidence and trust.
 Customers make purchase decisions based on businesses that they like and those that would support and service their needs.